ivankokan/Excel2LaTeX/src/README.txt

 This is the "development environment".
-The master file is Excel2LaTeX.xls.
-The macros and forms in the master file are exported from these master files to plain text files to be able to track modifications, and also imported back to Excel2LaTeX.xla .
-That is, Excel2LaTeX.xla is built from scratch for every commit to the repository, and modifications to Excel2LaTeX.xla that are not backed up by corresponding modifications to src/Excel2LaTeX.xls are lost.

-For enhancements to the Excel2LaTeX.xla, the following workflow is suggested:
+The master files are the .bas, .cls and .frm/.frx files.
+To edit these master files, the following workflow is suggested:

-- Edit the code in Excel2LaTeX.xls
+- After branch or checkout, open Excel2LaTeX.xls and execute the routine Dev.CreateDevWorksheet.
+This imports the master files to a new Excel sheet, Excel2LaTeXDev.cls.
+This file is ignored for version control, modifications are not committed.
-- From the VBA debug window (accessible via Ctrl+G), call Diff to see the current changes
+- From the VBA debug window (accessible via Ctrl+G), call Diff to see the current changes.
+This exports all code modules back to the master files and shows the differences within these files.
 - To commit the changes, call Commit from the debug window.
-An instance of notepad.exe pops up, allowing you to enter a commit message
+An instance of notepad.exe pops up, allowing you to enter a commit message.
+- If you change the Dev module, execute CreateBzrWorksheet before committing.
+- If you want to publish a new version of the addin, execute ExportToAddin before committing.
-- Finally, push your changes to Launchpad
+- Finally, push your changes to Launchpad.

+Changes made directly to Excel2LaTeX.xla are lost eventually.
+However, each call to Diff or Commit creates a development version of the addin in the file Excel2LaTeXDev.xla, which is ignored for version control as well.